-Strategy 1.a.
+Strategy 1.A.
 Develop culturally competent outreach and marketing materials, which utilize a variety of methods, are accessible in multiple languages, and provide clear, concise information regarding the value of a college degree and/or certificate, fees and financial aid, available basic needs resources, time to completion, and steps to enrollment.

-Strategy 1.b.
-Design and implement a

-coordinated outreach initiative target potential students in high school schools, continuation high school students, local economic develo

-Heather Parnock 2024-09-20 20:51:00 Should it be noted that the Promise Program is open to all first-time college Heather Parnock 2024-09-20 20:51:00 -----spell out agency, public and social service agency, and community-based organizations to promote career education opportunities in both noncredit and credit programs, which includes fees and financial aid, available basic needs resources time to completion, and steps to enrollment.
+Strategy 1.B.
+Design and implement a coordinated outreach initiative targeting potential students in high schools, adult schools, continuation high schools, GED students, local economic development agency, public and social service agency, and community- based organizations to promote career education opportunities in both noncredit and credit programs, which includes fees and financial aid, available basic needs resources time to completion, and steps to enrollment.

-Strategy 1.c.
+Strategy 1.C.
 Increase participation of middle and high schools in the Gaining Early Awareness and Readiness for Undergraduate Program (GEAR UP) to prepare all students to enter higher education.

-Strategy 1.d.
+Strategy 1.D.
 Fully utilize CRM Recruit to build a comprehensive multi-touch engagement strategy to communicate with and track potential students.